 Important The grass deflector must be able to lower down into position.
 Lift the deflector up to test that it lowers into the full down position.

-- 1. Bolt

-- 2. Spacer

-- Locknut

-- 4. Spring

-- 5. Spring installed

-- Grass Deflector
+6. Grass Deflector

-- L end of spring, place behind deck edge before installing bolt
+7. L end of spring, place behind deck edge before installing bolt

-- J hook end of spring
+8. J hook end of spring